bvennam/serverless-nyc-lab/README.md

 		    },

-		  As you can see, the response contains our expected message topic.
+		  As you can see, the response contains our expected message and topic.

 	* You can also go view the [monitor dashboard](https://console.bluemix.net/openwhisk/dashboard) to see some recent invocations.